senaite/senaite.core/bika/lims/tests/doctests/API_analysis.rst

 Check if results for duplicates are out of range
 ------------------------------------------------

-Get the first duplicate analysis that comes from from `Au`:
+Get the first duplicate analysis that comes from `Au`:

     >>> duplicate = duplicates[0]